×

 If you have not spent a lot of time in Larnaca, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Larnaca, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Larnaca for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 On the other hand, renting a home in Larnaca might be a better option if you're not planning to stay for a long time or if you prefer flexibility.
 Renting doesn't require a large upfront investment and it's generally easier to move from a rental property than from a home you own.
 Additionally, renting can be a good option if you're unsure about the area or if you're still exploring different parts of Cyprus.
 It allows you to experience living in Larnaca without the commitment of buying a property.
 However, if you're looking at it from an investment perspective, buying a property in Larnaca could be beneficial.
 The real estate market in Cyprus has been growing steadily, and Larnaca, in particular, has been attracting a lot of foreign investors due to its strategic location and the development of its infrastructure.
 In conclusion, both buying and renting a home in Larnaca have their own advantages and it ultimately depends on your personal situation and goals.
-It's recommended to do thorough research and possibly seek advice from real estate professionals before making a decision," said one expat who made the move to Larnaca.
+It's recommended to do thorough research and possibly seek advice from real estate professionals before making a decision," said one expat in Larnaca.

 What should I pack when moving to Larnaca?